Why Does My Head Hurt? Is It Stress Related?

 Migraines

 Migraines are headaches characterized by their intense length and strength, which can last for days and tend to occur on one side of the head.
-While migraines may not be directly linked to stress, those experiencing stress may be more susceptible to them.
+While migraine headaches may not be directly linked to stress, those experiencing stress may be more susceptible to them.
 Migraines occur less often than tension-type headaches but can be much more severe.
 Additionally, research suggests they may be two to three times more common in women than men.

 Although a migraine can appear without warning, it is often precipitated by a trigger.
 While migraine triggers vary from person to person, an individual may remain sensitive to the same triggers over time.